-While many plants can be grown outside of these dates, it is these dates that the timing of your plantings revolve around.
+While many plants can be grown outside of these dates, it is these dates that the timing of your planting revolves around.
 Some plants you must plant, for example, after your average last frost, and others you can plant before.
 The same is true for your fall garden and your average first frost.

 Let me give you an example of how your growing season and your zone may not always mean the same thing.

 You may have heard my friend and fellow gardener Melissa K. Norris here on my podcast.
-Melissa lives in Zone 7 (like me), but she lives in Washington State (and I’m in Arkansas).
-Even though our gardening zones are the same, her growing season is much shorter than mine.
-While I can plant my summer crops in mid-April, she has to wait til late May.
+Melissa lives in Zone 7 (though her microclimate puts her garden more in a Zone 6).
+Still, on paper, she’s in Zone 7.
+Even though our gardening zones are technically the same — meaning most of the plants that survive in my winter survive in hers — her growing season is much shorter than mine.
+While I can plant my summer crops in mid-April, she has to wait until late May.
 And while my harvest of summer crops goes well into October, her first killing frost occurs weeks before mine.